blgit-org/blgit/index.md

 ![cover.jpg](cover.jpg)

-blgit is an opinionated, simple static blog generator that requires zero configuration.
+blgit is an opinionated, minimalistic, simple static blog generator that requires zero configuration.
 It offers a streamlined setup, allowing users to create and manage a blog effortlessly by leveraging Git for version control.
 Blgit is designed for speed and simplicity, letting you focus on writing without worrying about complex configurations or setup processes.

 ```
 > npx blgit